Skip to main content

 Don't be the next case study.

 Deploy TinkyTown today.
-Cover your entire building.
-All disabilities.
-All languages.
-Full ADA compliance for less than the cost of a single interpreter visit.
+Support your effective-communication documentation across the building.
+A wide range of disabilities and 120+ languages.
+ADA effective-communication coverage for less than the cost of a single interpreter visit.
 Start with the complete ADA compliance guide if you need to brief counsel before the next budget cycle.

 lukekist@tinkytown.com